Narigo/scalajs-fun/README.md

 First, we create a few more helpers for the `Hyperscript`.
 A `label`, `input` and `hr` element helps to build the GUI.
 Doing a complete replacement of `container.innerHTML` with the `outerHTML` of `input()`, the GUI updates with a quirk:
 The input field looses focus whenever the view updates.
-Trying to replace the container with the current input through `container.parentNode.replaceChild(input(), container)` does not help: It doesn't even trigger an update of the GUI, even though the console output tells us that the inner Strings should change.

-Thinking out loud, it seems to me that the underlying problem of this is that from the DOM perspective, nothing changes:
-The `container` element gets replaced with whatever `input()` is.
-The reference of this might be the same as `container` in every case.
-Not sure why this is the case yet.
+We could use a virtual dom implementation to just replace the HTML that changes.
+But if we'd do so, the focus problem will probably stay.